 The Graduate Theological Union gratefully acknowledges that it has received a grant from the Henry Luce Foundation as part of its initiative to provide rapid support for community-based responses to the COVID-19 pandemic and its effects.
 The grant of $150,000 is intended to enable the GTU to partner with local faith-based and related organizations assisting communities most impacted by the COVID-19 pandemic.

-In the wake of the novel coronavirus, many mosques, churches, temples and community organizations — particularly Black and Brown communities and other communities of color — find themselves working on the frontlines to meet not only spiritual needs, but also providing communities with food, housing, transportation, education and access to health services.
+In the wake of the novel coronavirus, many mosques, churches, temples and community organizations — particularly Black, Brown, Indigenous and other vulnerable communities — find themselves working on the frontlines to meet not only spiritual needs, but also providing communities with food, housing, transportation, education and access to health services.
 These organizations serve those who are already facing disadvantage which has been further exacerbated by the pandemic, including the elderly, single-parent families, children and youth, women’s shelters, the homeless, refugees and the incarcerated.
 The urgent needs grant will be distributed to local communities.

 Led by Dr. Munir Jiwa, Director of the Center for Islamic Studies (CIS), GTU students, alumni and faculty who are involved in serving at-risk communities will partner with GTU academic centers and the GTU’s new Interreligious Chaplaincy Program to create outlets to lift the voices and experiences of vulnerable communities who are often the least heard and the most hurt.